Signetar/Novar/README.md

     }
 }
 ```
 As *4stat111ne33e* is simply a variation (with a lot of special characters and spams) of *astatine*, `text_variation` is 1.0, meaning they are the same.
-However, as it contained special characters, `pronunciation_similarity`, a function only designed for strings that only consist of alphabets, would return an error.
+However, as it contained special characters, `pronunciation_similarity`, a function designed for strings that only consist of alphabetic characters, would return an error.

 For another use case:
 ```python